Moodmage/Text-chatbot-demo/README.md

 In the Python script, replace the entire `st.secrets["OPENAI_API_KEY"]` with your own Open API key.

-To run the Streamlit app, run the following command in your terminal: `streamlit run moodmage-v0.0.py`
+To run the Moodmage AI text chatbot app (which uses Streamlit), run the following command in your terminal: `streamlit run moodmage-v0.0.py`